Pros and Cons of Using Shopping Coupons

 - There are chances that your employees may limit the quality of their services.
 They might feel that they’re tipped less based on the decreased amount of the bill.

 - Coupons are not a long time promotional strategy.
 There are few customers who buy products with discounts only.
 There is a fair chance of customer buying the product from you when you’re offering coupon and not coming back once the discount period is over.

 Lastly, have a crystal-clear idea of the amount of discount you’re going to give.
-The decision to lose potential profits in exchange for sales is sole of the business owner’s.
-Shopping Coupons can be an effective marketing strategy if done in right manner.
+The decision to lose potential profits in exchange for sales is the sole of the business owner’s.
+Shopping Coupons can be an effective marketing strategy if done in the right manner.